-Annually, the city develops a five year CIP.
-Included in the Plan are capital expenditures and capital projects.
+Annually, the city develops a five year Capital Improvement Program (CIP).
+Included in the Program are capital expenditures and capital improvement projects.
 They are defined as follows:

 Capital Expenditures - Charges for the acquisition at the delivered price including transportation, costs of equipment, land, buildings, or improvements of land or buildings, fixtures, and other permanent improvements with a value in excess of \$25,000 and a useful life expectancy of at least two years.